 Other people’s writing that I’ve edited

-for publishing houses like Columbia University Press, Oxford University Press, and The New School, but also independent ventures like The Wine Zine, can be found with some fairly intensive googling or here:
+for publishing houses like Columbia University Press, Oxford University Press, and The New School, and independent publications like The Wine Zine, can be found here:

 The Wine Zine 03